senanu/b40/docs/labs/R/intro_to_rstudio.md

 1. Clear the knitr cache.
 To do so, click the triangle next to 'Knit' and select 'Clear Knitr Cache...'.
      {% include figure.html url="/b40/assets/labs/01_ClearCache.png" width="100%" caption="Figure 14.
 Clear the knitr cache and the environment as preparation before you do a final knit to generate the HTML file to turn in." %}
 2. Clear your environment.
 Click the broom in the top-right quadrant.
 After, it should say "Your environment is empty".
 3. Knit the document that you loaded ("intro_to_rstudio.Rmd").
+This will create a .html file in the directory you are working, and it may also open a browser window.
 4. Save the resulting .html file to turn in.
+You can save it directly from your browser "file" menu if you have it open.
-5. Open the file in a browser to make sure it shows the results of your 'data analysis'.
+5. Open the file in a browser (if it's not already) to make sure it shows the results of your 'data analysis'.

 **It is important that you clear your knitr cache and your environment before you prepare your document to turn in.** If you don't, you may get some experimental code or data that you played with but didn't work.